Nylle/javaseq/README.md

 - Returns a lazy seq of x and supplier f.

 #### ISeq.sequence(coll)
 - Coerces coll to a (possibly empty) seq, if it is not already one.
 Will not force a lazy Stream or Iterator.
+If coll is a String, the returned seq will contain items of type Character.
 If coll is a Map<K, V> the returned seq will contain items of type Map.Entry<K, V> (see [toMap](#tomap)).
-Yields empty seq if coll is null.
+Yields empty seq if coll is null or empty.

 #### ISeq.concat(colls...)
 - Returns a seq representing the concatenation of the items in the supplied colls.